Neutrino Telescope Event Classification on Quantum Computers: Conclusion

 Furthermore, we introduce a preprocessing strategy that dramatically reduces computational complexity.
 Unlike time quantile-based methods, which scale at least quadratically with the number of Optical Modules (OMs), our approach scales linearily with the number of OMs.
 This advantage is especially valuable for applications to large-scale neutrino observatories.

-On both idealized quantum simulators and real quantum hardware, the IBM Strasbourg processor, our classification algorithms achieve testing accuracies near 80$\%$, with performance above 1 TeV consistently in the 70–80$\%$ range.
-These results not only rival existing classical approaches (for similar or wider energy spectra), but also demonstrate that our simulations closely match hardware performance, even for circuits of depth 10, highlighting the practical feasibility of our methods on currently available devices.
+On both idealized quantum simulators and real quantum hardware, our classification algorithms achieve testing accuracies near 80$\%$, with performance above 1 TeV consistently in the 70–80$\%$ range.
+These results not only rival existing classical approaches (for similar or wider energy spectra) and are robust to class imbalance, but also demonstrate that our simulations closely match hardware performance, even for circuits of depth 10, highlighting the practical feasibility of our methods on currently available devices.

 Although full-scale application remains constrained by the current state of quantum computers, our results underscore the promising future of hybrid quantum-classical approaches for machine learning tasks in neutrino astronomy.
 As quantum technologies continue to mature, we anticipate that quantum machine learning will play an increasingly valuable role in addressing complex scientific problems in neutrino astronomy and beyond.